For a long time, Instagram had remained one of the major engagement apps with the most restrictions. Even third-party party apps couldn’t post on it.

 To have the best effect, it is advisable to define automatic responses only for repetitive questions.
 You can also use this feature to hide and delete spammy comments automatically.

 NapoleonCat is perfect if you have a team to work with.
-You can assign tasks and posts to team members manually or automatically.
+You can assign tasks and posts to team members manually.

 NapoleonCat has three pricing tiers that vary depending on the number of users and profiles you require.
 You can find the current pricing on the product page.